Skip to main content

 • Demonstrate their application of skills and knowledge in a professional environment that they have acquired through their internship experience.

 It’s your education.
 It’s your career.
 Do your homework and pick the right program for you.
 Selecting a university is a family decision that represents years of financial and emotional support and commitment.
 We welcome inquiries from prospective students, parents and families about our program, faculty, and facilities.
-Feel free to contact us with any other questions you may have about the program.

 Graduate

-Forensic science programs of variable quality are appearing at many institutions.
+Forensic Science programs of variable quality are appearing at many institutions.
 How do you decide which is right for you?
 Why should you consider graduate work in forensic science at WVU?
 Here are some things you should know.

 The accreditation of our M.S. degree signifies that we are recognized for the quality of our academic program.
 A degree from an accredited institution carries significant weight in the forensic science community and that will become increasingly important as the number of forensic science graduates enter the job market.